 Since my dad died, my views on the world have changed a lot.
 I have more opinions and I am challenging my beliefs more often with the people I love.
 This is somehow one of the bigger regrets I have with my Father, even though it is beyond my control.
 We never explored conversations much deeper than surface level.
 And I could never get any more of my dad’s thoughts on life, death, love, or happiness.

 So I got out of bed and started my day by asking my wife how she would feel if any of the people closest to her were taken away from her.
 It’s a sad and difficult question to ask yourself but it can be very revealing and eye opening.
 We started to ask this question regarding all of our closest relationships.
-Here are my takeaways:
+Here are my personal takeaways:

 - Tell my loved ones how I’m really feeling.